radical-cybertools/ExTASY/README.md

 ### 2.1.2 Running the Example Workload

+This section is to be done entirely on your **laptop**.
 The ExTASY tool expects two input files:

 1. The resource configuration file sets the parameters of the HPC resource we want to run the workload on, in this case **Stampede**.
 2. The workload configuration file defines the CoCo/Amber workload itself.